NiryoRobotics/ned_ros/sphinx_doc/source/quick_start.rst

 * **Type:** Ethernet
 * **Difficulty:** :orange:`Medium`
 * **Description:** The robot is connected directly to the computer via an ethernet cable.
-* **More informations:** `Ethernet settings <https://docs.niryo.com/product/niryo-studio/source/settings.html#network-settings>`_, `Using Ned with an Ethernet cable <https://docs.niryo.com/product/niryo-studio/source/connection.html#using-ned-with-an-ethernet-cable>`_
+* **More informations:** `Ethernet settings <https://docs.niryo.com/product/niryo-studio/source/settings.html#network-settings>`_, `Using Ned with an Ethernet cable <https://docs.niryo.com/product/niryo-studio/source/connection.html#using-ned-with-an-ethernet-cable>`_ .
-* **Advantage:** The computer can have access to the internet through wifi.
-Safer and better communication with the robot
+* **Advantage:** The computer can have access to the internet through Wi-Fi.
+Safer and better communication with the robot.
 * **Disadvantage:** Cable required.
 The robot has no access to the internet and cannot update itself.
 * **IP address:** 169.254.200.200